gratisCobalt/bbb_bomb/README.md

 # Running
 This will bomb you BigBlueButton Conference
-(Make sure the .ps1 scripts are executable on your computer) First run the 'install.bat' to install the requirements After that finished you can run the 'run.bat'
+(Make sure the .ps1 scripts are executable on your computer) First run the 'requirements.bat' to install the requirements After that finished you can run the 'run.bat'

 # Requirements